 At junction C5-21, take Red Cross Path south (left).
 In about 200 m you will reach junction C5-25.
 Continue another 150-200 m on Red Cross Path to Mud Road (junction C6-4), which has a triangular trail junction.
 At junction C6-4, take Mud Road southeast (left) across the top of Middle Hill.
 When you reach the valley on the other side of the hill, the road runs to the south (right) down a steep-sided valley with the Mud Road Fault, which we saw at Stop 23, between Middle and Little Pine Hills.
 Note that the road here is often wet and muddy.
 In the winter, it forms a sea of ice because water in wetlands to the north seeps along the fault and then discharges at the road, which is lower than the wetlands.
-The often-wet conditions here are why it's called Mud Road.
+The often-wet conditions here, formed by a seasonal spring, are why the road is called Mud Road.
 The road will bring you to Quarry Road (junction D6-2), where you started the tour on the Skyline Trail.
 Head south (right) on Quarry Road to the Bellevue Pond parking area.